mdjabirhossain/skywalker-alt327/README.md

 - 🔭 I’m currently working on **profiling an Arduino Uno program to determine its code coverage**
-- 🌱 I’m currently learning **Ethical Hacking with Python, Advanced Learning Algorithms, Website Penetration Testing**
+- 🌱 I’m currently learning **Ethical Hacking with Python, Advanced Learning Algorithms, and Website Penetration Testing**
 - 👨‍💻 All of my
 projects are available at [https://github.com/skywalker-alt327](https://github.com/skywalker-alt327)